drvinceknight/Year_3_game_theory_course/Course_Notes/Chapter_17_Routing_games.md

 ---

-In other words a Nash flow ensures that all used paths have equal costs.
+In other words a Nash flow ensures that all used paths have minimal costs.

 If we consider our example and assume that both commodities use all paths available to them: